archesproject/arches/docker/Readme.md

 ## Settings
 In order to make this Docker image portable, it is using environment variables.
+This is done through a settings_local.py file, which is copied into your new custom Arches project.

-This is done through a settings file that complements the default settings.py and overrides the following settings:
+This settings_local.py complements the default settings.py and overrides settings with the same name.

-	- FORCE_DB_INIT=<Optional: force the initialization of Postgresql and Elasticsearch on startup>
-	- PGPASSWORD=<Postgresql database password>
-	- PGDBNAME=<Postgresql database name>
-	- PGHOST=<Postgresql database host address>
-	- PGPORT=<Postgresql database host port>
-	- ESHOST=<Elasticsearch host address>
-	- ESPORT=<Elasticsearch port>
-	- DJANGO_MODE=<PROD or DEV, use PROD for production (= live) environments>
-	- DJANGO_DEBUG=<True or False, use False for production environments>
-	- DOMAIN_NAMES=<Domain names used to reach Arches, use localhost for development environments>
-	- MAPBOX_API_KEY=<Your personal Mapbox api key>
-	- TZ=<Optional: Time zone.
-Useful for logging the correct time.
-US Eastern = EST>

-To see how to use environment variables in your own Arches project settings file, see this example in the Arches Git repository: [docker/settings_local.py](/docker/settings_local.py).
+You can expand it for any other settings that differ between environments.